-MRC Global Inc. Supplemental Information (Unaudited) Reconciliation of Net Income to Adjusted EBITDA (a non-GAAP measure)
+Reconciliation of Net Income to Adjusted EBITDA (a non-GAAP measure)

 Three Months Ended

-March 31, 2021 March 31, 2020
+March 31, 2020

 Net (loss) income \$ (3) \$ 9

 Income tax expense - 5

 Interest expense 6 8

 Depreciation and amortization 5 5

 Amortization of intangibles 6 7

 Employee separation (1) 1 -

 Increase (decrease) in LIFO reserve 4 (3)

 Equity-based compensation expense (2) 5 2

 Gain on early extinguishment of debt (3) - (1)

 Foreign currency losses - 2

 Adjusted EBITDA \$ 24 \$ 34

-(1) Charge (pre-tax) recorded in SG&A.

-(2) Charges (pre-tax) recorded in SG&A. \$1 million relates to employee separation.
+Notes to above: (1) Charge (pre-tax) recorded in SG&A. (2) Charges (pre-tax) recorded in SG&A. \$1 million relates to employee separation.
 (3) Gain (pre-tax) related to the purchase of the Term Loan recorded in Other, net.

 The company defines Adjusted EBITDA as net income plus interest, income taxes, depreciation and amortization, amortization of intangibles, and certain other expenses, including non-cash expenses, (such as equity-based compensation, severance and restructuring, changes in the fair value of derivative instruments and asset impairments, including intangible assets and inventory) and plus or minus the impact of its LIFO inventory costing methodology.
 The company presents Adjusted EBITDA because the company believes Adjusted EBITDA is a useful indicator of the company's operating performance.
 Among other things, Adjusted EBITDA measures the company's operating performance without regard to certain non-recurring, non-cash or transaction-related expenses.
 Adjusted EBITDA, however, does not represent and should not be considered as an alternative to net income, cash flow from operations or any other measure of financial performance calculated and presented in accordance with GAAP.
-Because Adjusted EBITDA does not account for certain expenses, its utility as a measure of the company's operating performance measure and also uses other measures, such as net income and sales, to measure operating performance.
+Because Adjusted EBITDA does not account for certain expenses, its utility as a measure of the company's operating performance has material limitations.
+Because of these limitations, the company does not view Adjusted EBITDA in isolation or as a primary performance measure and also uses other measures, such as net income and sales, to measure operating performance.
 See the company's Annual Report filed on Form 10-K for a more thorough discussion of the use of Adjusted EBITDA.

-MRC Global Inc. Supplemental Information (Unaudited) Reconciliation of Net Income Attributable to Common Stockholders to Adjusted Net Income Attributable to Common Stockholders (a non-GAAP measure)
+Reconciliation of Net Income Attributable to Common Stockholders to Adjusted Net Income Attributable to Common Stockholders (a non-GAAP measure)